DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 /home/CAM/egordon/spades/SPAdes-3.12.0-Linux/bin/spades.py -t 1 --merged SAMPLE_merged.fq.gz -s SAMPLE_allsinglereadscombined.fq.gz -o SAMPLE_trimmedspades.assembly/
 ```

-If it looks like it's running correctly, stop it with control+C and lets try and submit it as a job because it may require some time and more memory than available on the head node.
-Generally you shouldn't run a bunch heavy tasks on this node.
+If it looks like it's running correctly, stop it with control+C and let’s try and submit it as a job because it may require some time and more memory than available on the head node.
+Generally, you shouldn't run a bunch heavy tasks on this node.

 Make a script like below named spades.sh (make sure to update your email).
 You can open an editable txt editor within your terminal window and copy the below text into a file named spades.sh by typing "nano spades.sh."